AICONSlab/MIRACL/docs/install-docker.md

 $ cd MIRACL
 ```

-Build the image using the build script we provide:
+Build the latest MIRACL image using the build script we provide:

 ```
 $ ./build.sh
 ```

-(make sure that the script can be executed.
-If it can't and you are the owner of the file, use `chmod u+x build.sh` to make it executable.
-Prefix with `sudo` if you are not the owner of the file.)
+> Make sure that the script can be executed.
+If it can't and you are the owner
+of the file, use `chmod u+x build.sh` to make it executable.
+Prefix with `sudo`
+if you are not the owner of the file or change permissions for `g` and/or `o`.

 Once the image has successfully been built, run the container using Docker Compose: